 Polishing off the last few shrines and giving Calamity Ganon what-for in the final battle of The Legend of Zelda: Breath of the Wild was a bittersweet act.
 After such a wonderful, rich journey it was time to bid farewell to Link, Zelda and the largest, most expansive iteration of Hyrule we’d ever visited - what were we going to do with ourselves?

 Of course, we returned to devour the DLC and burn across the kingdom on our motorcycle while vacuuming up several hundred Korok seeds, but then began the wait for the next 'proper' Zelda game.
-Sure, Cadance of Hyrule and the Link’s Awakening remake are helping tide us over - and there are plenty of Zelda-like games available for Switch - but there’s nothing quite like a full-fat Zelda experience.
+Sure, in the intervening time we've had Cadence of Hyrule, the Link’s Awakening remake, and Hyrule Warriors: Age Of Calamity, and there are plenty of Zelda-like games available for Switch, but there’s nothing quite like a full-fat Zelda experience.

 So, grab that Master Sword and let’s get lost (in the woods)...

 Breath of the Wild E3 2021 teaser breakdown

 The Zelda: Breath of the Wild 2 E3 2021 trailer begins with more of that pink-and-red smoke that foreshadows evil, just as the pinky-purple goo in Breath of the Wild represented evil, or "Malice" as it was known in the game.

 In a sudden, split-second animation, we see Link's arm (and yes, it's definitely Link from BOTW; we see his face and he's wearing the Champion's Tunic) being eaten by that same pink goo.

 Gross, desiccated Ganon(dorf) then roars, very clearly awake this time — as opposed to the 2019 trailer, where he just opens his eyes — and the Malice tendrils keep growing, and reaching further out... to what, though?